syncfusion-content/xamarin-docs/Xamarin/SfTabView/Selection-Changed.md

 ## Enable swiping

-When the selection changed event is needs to be restricted through user interaction, the `EnableSwiping` property of `SfTabView` can be set to `false`.
+To restrict the user interaction, the `EnableSwiping` property of `SfTabView` can be set to `false`.

 {% tabs %}